ohhsodead/arisen-studio/README.md

 I know that not all mods aren't on our database yet.
 But if you open an issue including the details they will be added for you.

 ## Credits & Libraries
-- Appropriate Authors of all Mods
+- Appropriate Creators of all Mods
 - [DarkUI for WinForms](https://github.com/RobinPerris/DarkUI)
 - [Newtonsoft.Json](https://www.newtonsoft.com/json)
 - [Apache log4net](https://logging.apache.org/log4net/)